Post job

 Teacher aides help lead teachers in managing the classroom.
 They assist teachers in conducting classroom sessions by setting up the classroom in advance, sourcing materials needed for class activities, helping in presentations, and guiding students during class activities.
 Teacher aides are also responsible for maintaining classroom cleanliness and helping clean up after the children.
 They also help manage the students during breaks and during classes.
 They help the lead teacher keep the students'students' attention.
 They also assist the students in any other tasks that they may need.

-There are some key differences in responsibilities as well.
-For example, a substitute paraprofessional responsibilities require skills like "instructional support," "math," "para," and "k-12."
+There are some key differences in the responsibilities of each position.
+For example, substitute paraprofessional responsibilities require skills like "instructional support," "math," "para," and "k-12."
 Meanwhile a typical teacher aide has skills in areas such as "child care," "cpr," "learning environment," and "art projects."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Teaching interns are individuals who assist teachers and educators in the classroom.
 The interns are instructed to fulfill the tasks set out and provided by the supervisors for them.
 They take part in meetings and jot down their minutes.
 It is part of their job to conduct research at the request of the supervisor.
 They make updates to social media platforms and make posts.
 Also, they create images to be used in posts through different social media platforms.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that substitute paraprofessional responsibilities requires skills like "instructional support," "math," "para," and "k-12."
-But a teacher internship might use skills, such as, "classroom management strategies," "language arts," "professional development," and "learning styles."
+For example, resumes show us that substitute paraprofessional responsibilities requires skills like "instructional support," "math," "para," and "k-12."
+But a teacher internship might use other skills in their typical duties, such as, "classroom management strategies," "language arts," "professional development," and "learning styles."

 An assistant daycare teacher is responsible for performing support tasks in a daycare center.
 Most of the duties primarily revolve around maintaining a safe and healthy environment for children, preparing meals and learning materials, assisting children during bathroom or hygiene-related activities, and keeping the classroom clean and sanitized.
 Furthermore, there are instances when an assistant daycare teacher must come up with recreational activities, maintain student records, and help children improve their motor skills and basic knowledge in concepts such as recognizing the alphabet or coloring.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from substitute paraprofessionals resumes, they are more likely to have skills like "instructional support," "math," "mathematics," and "classroom management."
-But a assistant daycare teacher might have skills like "child care," "kids," "cpr," and "child development."
+The required skills of the two careers differ considerably.
+For example, substitute paraprofessionals are more likely to have skills like "instructional support," "math," "mathematics," and "classroom management."
+But a assistant daycare teacher is more likely to have skills like "child care," "kids," "cpr," and "child development."

-When it comes to education, assistant daycare teachers tend to earn similar education levels than substitute paraprofessionals.
+When it comes to education, assistant daycare teachers tend to earn similar degree levels compared to substitute paraprofessionals.
 In fact, they're 4.0% less likely to earn a Master's Degree, and 0.0% less likely to graduate with a Doctoral Degree.

 A child care teacher is responsible for educating young learners, observing their personal and social behaviors.
 They also prepare engaging and fun activities for the children, ensuring their safety and security.
 Child care teachers assist the children's daily activities and provide progress reports and updates to the children's parents for any concerns and support needed.
 They also maintain the cleanliness and orderliness of the facilities by adhering to the safety standards and protocols.
 A child care teacher must have excellent communication and organizational skills and implement learning methods that would fit the curriculum.

-The fourth career we look at typically earns lower pay than substitute paraprofessionals.
-On average, child care teachers earn a difference of $2,878 lower per year.
+Child care teachers typically earn lower pay than substitute paraprofessionals.
+On average, child care teachers earn a $2,878 lower salary per year.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between substitute paraprofessionals and child care teachers, there are some differences that are important to note.
 For one, a substitute paraprofessional might have more use for skills like "instructional support," "math," "mathematics," and "classroom management."
-Meanwhile, some child care teachers might include skills like "child care," "child development," "cpr," and "customer service" on their resume.
+Meanwhile, some responsibilities of child care teachers require skills like "child care," "child development," "cpr," and "customer service. "

-Child care teachers reach similar levels of education when compared to substitute paraprofessionals.
-The difference is that they're 1.1% more likely to earn a Master's Degree less, and 0.0% more likely to graduate with a Doctoral Degree.
+Child care teachers reach similar levels of education compared to substitute paraprofessionals, in general.
+The difference is that they're 1.1% more likely to earn a Master's Degree, and 0.0% more likely to graduate with a Doctoral Degree.